-honour.35 However, Falco does state later that in 1120 some friends of Landulf de Greca requested that the pope allow him, by then a former comestabulus, the right to live in the city of Benevento, for Landulf had been living in Montefusco for the previous three years.36 Throughout Falco's narrative, Landulf is presented as struggling against the Norman threat, the archbishop of Benevento, and the city itself, in order to secure the privileged position within the city's military command he had through the constableship granted originally by the pope.
-Cardinal priest Gerard conceded the same position in 1132, conceived on this occasion as both honor and potestas, to Rolpoto of S. Eustasius, commander of the city's knights.37 This appointment was made in order to counter the aforementioned king's comestabulus of Montefusco.
-Although the example of the comestabulus of Benevento sheds some light on the use of the royal comestabulus and comestabulia on the peninsula before the arrival of Roger II, it must be considered carefully as an honour within the context of urban military organisation in Benevento, rather than an immediate model for the later royal functionary.
+does state later that in 1120 some friends of Landulf de Greca requested that the pope allow him, by then a former comestabulus, the right to live in the city of Benevento, for Landulf had been living in Montefusco for the previous three years.
+Throughout Falco's narrative, Landulf is presented as struggling against the Norman threat, the archbishop of Benevento, and the city itself, in order to secure the privileged position within the city's military command he had through the constableship granted originally by the pope.
+Cardinal priest Gerard granted the same position in 1132, conceived on this occasion as both honor and potestas, to Rolpoto of St. Eustasius, commander of the city's knights.
+This appointment was made in order to counter the king's comestabulus of Montefusco mentioned earlier.
+Although the example of the comestabulus of Benevento sheds some light on the use of the royal comestabulus and comestabulia on the peninsula before the arrival of Roger II, it must be considered carefully as an honor within the context of urban military organization in Benevento, rather than an immediate model for the later royal functionary.

 Apart from these urban constables, there is another usage of the title comestabulus outside of the royal context that also merits attention: the ducal constables in Apulia.
-The earliest ducal constable identified is Rainulf Brito, baron of S. Agatha, attested as celeste opitulante grata ducalis comestabulus in documents from 1086,38 1092,39 and 1095.40 In all of these documents, Rainulf is recorded together with his son Joel, who in turn is later
+The earliest ducal constable identified is Rainulf Brito, baron of St. Agatha, attested as celeste opitulante grata ducalis comestabulus in documents from 1086, 1092, and 1095.
+In all of these documents, Rainulf is recorded together with his son Joel, who in turn is later attested as a ducal constable in a donation he made to Cava in July 1121.
+Joel's will is recorded the following month, and in this docu-